monsoonmaelstrom/book2/book2.md

 An hour and a half later, Liam, Davy and I are standing in the stables.

 “I figure we’ll try this here, before we leave,” I tell Liam.
 “It’s similar to the rings, but instead of heat, it’s only energy.
-We’ll have you try it with Davy first since the way our magic interacts seems… volatile.”
+We’ll have you try it with Davy first since the way your magic interacts with mine seems… volatile.”

 Davy sighs and holds up his hand.
 I know he’s not keen about being a guinea pig, but between the two of us, he’s the safer option.